wints/documentation/recipes/ab_testing_apptimize.md

 After setting the campaign up, you're on your way to testing user flows.
 In order to test different flows from a Branch link click, we recommend the following steps:

-- Run your app locally on the XCode simulator
+- Run your app locally on the XCode simulator / local Android Phone
-- Take the Branch link you'll be testing and copy and paste inside the simulator
+- Take the Branch link you'll be testing and copy and paste inside the simulator / local Android Phone
 - Run the application afterwards
-- Once you've tested the code block, hit 'Reset Content and Settings' inside the iOS simulator
+- Once you've tested the code block, hit 'Reset Content and Settings' inside the iOS simulator or Reset Google IDFA
 - Repeat to try your second variation

 **My code variations aren't showing!**